Paul Goldschmidt Player Props: Cardinals vs. Mets

 Paul Goldschmidt At The Plate

-- Among qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 19th and he is 37th in slugging.
+- Among qualified hitters in MLB play, he ranks 25th in batting average, 17th in on-base percentage, and 26th in slugging.

-- Goldschmidt has picked up a hit in 44 of 68 games this year, with multiple hits 24 times.
+- Goldschmidt has picked up a hit in 65.2% of his 69 games this year, with more than one hit in 36.2% of those games.

-- He has gone deep in 10.3% of his games this season, and 3.6% of his chances at the plate.
+- He has hit a home run in 11.6% of his games this season, and 3.9% of his chances at the plate.

-- Goldschmidt has picked up an RBI in 29.4% of his games this year, with two or more RBI in 13.2% of his games.
-He has also plated three or more runs in one contest.
+- Goldschmidt has had an RBI in 21 games this season (30.4%), including 10 multi-RBI outings (14.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 32 of 68 games this season, and more than once 9 times.
+- He has scored in 47.8% of his games this season, with two or more runs scored in 13.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.